COVID-19 Coronavirus Information

 When entering any Town facility visitors must follow appropriate health safety measures, including mask/face covering use and observing posted physical distancing requirements.

-Spiegel Pittsford Community Center: building is open for summer day camp and appointments only on weekdays from 8:00am-4:00pm starting Monday, June 29.
-Senior "Grab N Go" meals will continue every Wednesday.
-Registration for low-risk activities and virtual programs begins Friday, June 26.
-See Program Info & Registration link at www.townofpittsford.org/home-recreation.
+Spiegel Pittsford Community Center: building is open 8:00am - 5:00pm Monday through Friday and during program hours evenings and weekends.
+Senior "Grab N Go" meals will continue every Wednesday and Friday; pickup is at the bus loop behind the Community Center.
+Registration for low-risk activities and virtual programs begins in advance of each session; see Program Info & Registration link at www.townofpittsford.org/home-recreation.
 Programs will continue to open as we receive further guidance.

 Town Hall: is open to residents by appointment only; in-person meetings will be limited and allowed only when absolutely necessary.
 Calls should be made to the department related to the inquiry.
 Town Hall remains staffed to handle business online and by mail, phone, email and the “drop slot” to the right of the front door of Town Hall.